 Dissecting clinically relevent from irrelevant HLA-antibodies in kidney transplantation

 Kidney transplantation is the best option for end-stage kidney failure.
 Loss of the transplant is a major limitation of this therapy.
-Considering the shortage of donor kidneys, it is of outmost importance to maximise the match between donors and recipients.
+Considering the shortage of donor kidneys, it is of outmost importance to maximize the match between donors and recipients.
 In this study, the Dutch Kidney Foundation, Health Holland, Hycult and the UMCU will join forces to improve a better match bewteen patients and donors, reducing the change on kidney graft loss.

 Since 2014 all 8 University Medical Centers in the Netherlands have joined forces in the PROCARE consortium to redefine the matching strategy currently used for organ allocation by performing a comprehensive analysis of immunological risk factors for rejection and graft loss.
 One of the most important parameters studied is the clinical significance of luminex-defined donor-specific HLA antibodies (DSA).
 Analysis of sera taken prior to transplantation with kidneys from 4770 kidneys from deceased donors, indicated that the presence of luminex-defined DSA increase the risk of rejection by 16% over a period of 10 years compared to transplantation in the absence of DSA.